-CA\list: is a certificate list that is considered to be trusted one flags: Flags that may be used to change the verification algorithm.
+trusted\cas: is a certificate list that is considered to be trusted one tcas\size: holds the number of CA certificates in CA\list flags: Flags that may be used to change the verification algorithm.
 Use OR of the gnutls\certificate\verify\flags enumerations.

-CA\list\length: holds the number of CA certificates in CA\list verify: will hold the crl verification output.
+verify: will hold the crl verification output.

-This function will try to verify the given crl and return its status.
-See gnutls\x509\ crt\list\verify() for a detailed description of return values.
+This function will try to verify the given crl and return its verification status.
+See gnutls\x509\crt\list\verify() for a detailed description of return values.
+Note that since GnuTLS 3.1.4 this function includes the time checks.